• HOME

 Coach Drivers:

-If the coach driver handles your bags and is rather personable and helpful, 1-2 pounds/euro per person per day will be appreciated.
+If the coach driver handles your bags and is rather personable and helpful, 2 pounds/euro per person per day will be appreciated.

 Chauffeurs:

-Consider 10-20 pounds/euro per day person if they spend the day with you.
+Consider 10-20 pounds/euro per day per person if they spend the day with you.
 Obviously if they provide exceptional service, tip on the higher end.

 Taxis:

 Simply round up to the next euro/pound if it's a short ride.
 For longer rides, a few euro/pounds will suffice.
-Add an extra bit if they help with your bags or go above and beyond to help you.
+Add an extra bit if they help you with several bags or go above and beyond to help you.
 If you feel uneasy about your taxi ride and it seems to take longer than it should, don't bother leaving a tip.

 Sample Packing List: